A Visit From Our School President

 This piece was originally published on Dr. Matthew Lynch’s online publication The Edvocate back in May of 2015.
-It was entitled Thoughts on Why HBCUs could use more Alumni than Graduates, and Financial Literacy.
+It was entitled, Thoughts on Why HBCUs could use more Alumni than Graduates, and Financial Literacy.
 I decided to republish this story after the new President of my alma mater, Johnson C. Smith University (JCSU), recently visited our Washington DC alumni chapter to discuss his vision for the university which is currently on probation due to financial distress.

 A lack of alumni giving has long been a major issue for Historically Black Colleges and Universities (HBCUs).
 Something our new President Clarence Armbrister shared with us that I didn’t know, was that securing funding from Corporate America is difficult if alumni aren’t already giving significantly.
 Donors in fact inquire about alumni giving when deciding to give money themselves confounding the problem.

 What’s at the heart of this conundrum?
 I think a major piece is that the concepts of wealth-building aren’t passed on in the ecosystems many HBCU students come from.
-When I say ‘ecosystems’ in this context, I’m referring to the environment the students have come from prior to matriculating into their particular schools – their home, their social circles, their church and the school system they’ve come from – in some instances where the goal is simply survival.
+When I say ‘ecosystems’ in this context, I’m referring to the environment the students have come from prior to matriculating into their particular schools – their home, their social circles, their church and the school systems they’ve come from – in some instances where the goal is simply survival.

 Coincidentally when you start studying money, a common theme you see is the importance of giving.
 Since many of these students are not receiving this information from wherever they come from, perhaps our HBCUs should consider planting these seeds in their student’s minds before they graduate – weaving it into their curricula somehow.
 After all, higher education is actually a business, and it isn’t free as someone somewhere has to pay for it.

-In a previous post regarding the Tax Reform and Jobs Act, I discussed my alma mater being on probation, and challenged other HBCU alums to take some of the money they’ve received from their tax break and passing it on their alma maters – something which may have upset some readers.
+In a previous post regarding the Tax Reform and Jobs Act, I discussed my alma mater being on probation, and challenged other HBCU alums to take some of the money they’ve received from their tax break and pass it on to their alma maters – something which may have upset some readers.
 In this piece, I suggest that the HBCUs themselves should proactively arm their students with information which will not only empower them during their working lives, but also compel them to give support back to the places which gave them their start, allowing other kids to have similar opportunities.

-At an Executive Board meeting, our Chapter President Robert Ridley shared with us an idea he read stating that, “A graduate is someone who gets a degree from an institution and never looks back.
-An alumnus is someone who gives their time and money back to their alma mater.”
+At a recent Executive Board meeting, our Chapter President Robert Ridley shared with us an idea he read stating that, “A graduate is someone who gets a degree from an institution and never looks back.
+An alumnus is someone who gives their time and money back to their alma mater!”
 This was an important distinction that I’d never heard before, not even when I was a student at JCSU.
 It’s an important concept that arguably should be introduced from day one at our HBCUs.

 Why is it important for graduates to give back to their alma maters?
 The main reason is to give future generations a fighting chance to succeed.
 This is particularly important for Black America.
 Secondly, institutions of higher learning rely on state, federal and extramural funding from private donors.
 Many HBCU’s are “Land Grant” institutions and their funding has been decreased ironically under the Obama Administration, in addition to the tightening of the borrowing criteria for the “Parent Plus Loans” which many HBCU students and families heavily relied upon.
 Thus donations from alumni have become more important.